 - How do the panels join?

 Pressed Tin Panels® aluminium, galvanised and copper panels have all been pressed to allow an over-lap join.
+Unless otherwise stated (via a sticker on the back of the panel), the over-lap is around 8mm around all edges.
 The pattern then runs continuously along the wall or ceiling without a double-up impression.

 Areas Pressed Tin Panels® products can be used:

 - Can you use the panels as a kitchen splash back?